nagam11/ESP32/README.md

 # ESP32
-Using the ESP WROOM 32 chip for multiple purposes
+Arduino projects for interafing with the ESP WROOM 32 chip for multiple purposes.